dedis/cosi/README.md

 If you write code that uses our library in the v0-version, be sure to reference it as

 ```
-import "gopkg.in/dedis/cosi.v0
+import "gopkg.in/dedis/cosi.v0"
 ```

 ## Master

 The master-branch is used for day-to-day development and will break your code about once a week.
 If you are using this branch, be sure to do

 ```
-go get -u ./...
+go get -u -t ./...
 ```

 from time to time, as all dedis-dependencies change quite often.